AMI-system/.github/profile/README.md

 - **AMBER: Automated Monitoring of Biodiversity using Edge Processing**

-    This is a collaboration between the [UK Centre for Ecology & Hydrology](https://www.ceh.ac.uk/) and the [Turing Institute](https://www.turing.ac.uk/).
+    This is a collaboration between the [UK Centre for Ecology & Hydrology](https://www.ceh.ac.uk/) and [the Alan Turing Institute](https://www.turing.ac.uk/).
 The project aims to develop a on device systems for automated identification of insects.

 &nbsp;